What Is Tallie?

 Tallie is the accounting industry’s preferred expense report software solution.
 In mid-2017 the investment firm K1 invested over $125 million to form the largest independent expense management software company.
 The company merger brought together expense management software leaders Certify, Nexonia, ExpenseWatch, and Tallie.

 The primary purpose of Tallie is to help businesses manage employee expense reimbursements.
 Tallie has a simple step-by-step process to help keep up with the expenses associated with your company.

 It even works with credit card transactions.
-So, let’s say you’re an employee with a corporate credit card.
-Once you enter the codes and categories, Tallie allows you to download the expenses from the credit card and classify all those expenses to the right line item in Sage Intacct.
-Also, if you have them, it will pick up duplicates.
+Let’s say you’re an employee with a corporate credit card.
+Once you enter the codes and categories into Tallie it allows you to download the expenses from the credit card and classify all those expenses to the right line item in Sage Intacct.
+Moreover, if they exist, the tool will pick up duplicates.

-What Companies Does it Best Serve?
+What Companies Does Tallie Best Serve?

 We use Tallie about 10% of the time.
 Many of our clients are multi-entity companies, and we do significant dimensional reporting within Sage Intacct, so that can sometimes remove Tallie from the running.